Professional Development Workshops

 When does registration open?

 January 2, 2017

 We have a rolling admissions process.
 Space is limited at each workshop, and attendance is reserved on a first-come, first-served basis through payment of the $50 registration deposit.

 Are the workshops geared toward high school, middle school teachers, elementary, or university level teachers?

 The workshops are geared mainly toward high school school teachers, but all teachers are welcome.
 In the past, we have also had participants from educational organizations, government, and non-profits doing work related to STEM education.
 All are welcome!

 The average workshop has 15—20 participants.
 Class sizes range by location, and some are capped at a lower number due to laboratory space limitations.

 Can I take the workshop and modify the activities back in my classroom?

 Yes!
 The BioBuilder curriculum was designed in a modular format so that teachers may take portions that they need and modify as desired, both for classroom and lab settings.

-Workshop tuition is $400 when registration is completed before April 1, 2017.
+Workshop tuition is $400 when registered by April 1, 2017.
 A $50 non-refundable deposit is required at the time of online registration, with the balance due 4 weeks prior to the workshop.
 The tuition fee increases to $500 per workshop after April 1.
 (See question below regarding the free workshop at Northwestern University.)